NewTec-GmbH/pyJiraCli/README.md

 * [toml](https://github.com/uiri/toml) - Parsing [TOML](https://en.wikipedia.org/wiki/TOML) - MIT License

 # Issues, Ideas And Bugs
-&cross; add file templates for json and csv files \
-&cross; provide jira field configuraion via a config file \
-&cross; add security to login data storage (currently logindata is encrypted and the encryption key is encrypted with a device unique key) \
-&cross; implement search command
-&cross; implement print command

 If you have further ideas or you found some bugs, great!
 Create a [issue](https://github.com/NewTec-GmbH/pyJiraCli/issues) or if you are able and willing to fix it by yourself, clone the repository and create a pull request.

 # License